marty1885/scirknn/README.md

 # Convert and save the model targeting the RK3588 chip.
 If successful, this step produces
 # two files. `example.rknn` and `example.rknn.json`.
 The latter is metadata that is used
 # by wrappers later
-# !!IMPORTANT: You WANT to enable quantization.
-As of rknn-toolkit2 1.5.0.
-It
-# Only uses the NPU for fp16 operations and when all input tensor size is a multiple
-# of 32 elements (if I am not mistaken)
 sklearn2rknn.convert(clf, "example.rknn", "rk3588", quantization=True, example_input=x)

 ```